What are the chances of a father winning custody

-Many people believe in custody disputes the law prefers mothers to have custody of the child instead of the father.
-This is not the case in California.
-The law does not give either parents a preference on the basis of sex.
-Thus, the chances of a father winning custody should be the the same as the chances of the mother winning custody.
+There is a common belief that in custody disputes the law prefers mothers instead of the fathers.
+Yet, this is not the case.
+The law does not give preference based on sex.
+Thus, the chances of a father winning custody is the same as the chances of a mother winning custody.

 Primary Caretaker/Caregiver Rule